-"moving and troubling".
-New York Times
+"moving and troubling" New York Times

-as any Oscar-worthy drama" TIME mogazine

-more than show you what's wrong in the world - they make it personal.
+"as wid as any horror film, as heartbreaking as any Oscar worthy drama" TIME magazine tine best social documents on film do more than show you what's wrong in the world - they make it personal.
 Bully does that with a passion."
-Rolling Storie
+Bolling Storie